rcos/CSCI-4470-OpenSource/Labs/Lab7.md

 4. Try different visulaizations as done in chapter 9 of the text book.
 (Things have changed with R too - To load RGraphviz  go to a new Rscript window and type  `source("http://bioconductor.org/biocLite.R")`   Next, type in `biocLite("Rgraphviz")` After this you will be able to plot the graph of rules.)

-5. Please explore the two data set elect (election Bush vs. Kerry in 2004) and topmovies (top 1000 movies) [These two data sets are located in http://github.com/mskmoorthy/elect.txt and http://github.com/topmovies.txt - These are public domain data - I modified one of them to get into easier format]- similar to how the data is explored in http://www.rdatamining.com/docs/data-exploration-and-visualization-with-r Pease try to repeat what has been done with iris data.
+5. Please explore the two data set elect (election Bush vs. Kerry in 2004) and topmovies (top 1000 movies) [These two data sets are located in https://github.com/mskmoorthy/datalab7 - These are public domain data - I modified one of them to get into easier format]- similar to how the data is explored in http://www.rdatamining.com/docs/data-exploration-and-visualization-with-r Pease try to repeat what has been done with iris data.
 You may also want to find which states Bush won and the number of states he won.